03 Oct 2013 Salmonella Outbreak Linked to Casa Mexicana

 Victims and families do not need to prove the restaurant was negligent (careless).
 They can recover with strict liability claims, which provide recovery for selling adulterated food.

-Attorneys Fred Pritzker, Elliot Olsen, Brendan Flaherty and Ryan Osterholm are our lead lawyers for our food poisoning cases.
+Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are our lead lawyers for our food poisoning cases.
 They have helped many Salmonella victims, including those who suffered severe complications, including brain damage, organ failure, sepsis, and reactive arthritis.

 Webster, Hopkins and Muhlenberg counties are west of Louisville, KY.